|Windrush Day double bill documentary screening + Q&A|

 To date, some sixty-five budding authors have received impressive Certificates from the hands of Ms Shamsie.

 This year, Saman was unable to come to the UK from Pakistan where she teaches at Karachi Grammar School because of travel restrictions.
-Both she and Suzanne are extremely grateful that our local writer, Hashi Mohamed, author of People Like Us, has kindly agreed to present the Certificates in her stead.
+She is extremely grateful that our local writer, Hashi Mohamed, author of People Like Us, has kindly agreed to present the Certificates in her stead.

 In light of recent UK Government advice that public venues should no longer be visited, we have made the difficult decision to close the library with immediate effect, for the time being.